cloudfoundry/community/governing-board/charter.md

     -   v)	adopt and maintain policies or rules and procedures for the CFF (subject to LF approval);

-    -   vi)	establish advisory bodies, committees, programs or councils to resolve any particular matter or in support of the mission of the CFF and/or its PMCs including in support of end-users and ambassadors for the project;
+    -   vi)	establish advisory bodies, committees, programs or councils to resolve any particular matter or in support of the mission of the CFF and/or its projects including in support of end-users and ambassadors for the project;

-    -   vii)	establish any conformance programs and solicit input (including testing tools) from the applicable governance body of any PMC for defining and administering any programs related to conformance with any PMC (each, a “Conformance Program”);
+    -   vii)	establish any conformance programs and solicit input (including testing tools) from the applicable governance body of any project for defining and administering any programs related to conformance with any project (each, a “Conformance Program”);

     -   viii)	publish use cases, user stories, websites and priorities to help inform the ecosystem and technical community;

-    -   ix)	establish and maintain an Individual Supporter program for individuals to show their support for the Cloud Foundry Foundation and its PMCs.
+    -   ix)	establish and maintain an Individual Supporter program for individuals to show their support for the Cloud Foundry Foundation and its projects.

     -   x)	approve procedures for the nomination and election of any representative of the Gold Members to the Governing Board and any Officer or other positions created by the Governing Board; and